thomasmny/Elections/README.md

 **Elections** is a simple plugin that lets you create elections.
 Modify the election settings, till your happy and then the plugin does the rest for you!
-In these elections, you can nominate yourself, vote for other players and find out who the best player truly is.​
+In these elections, you can nominate yourself, vote for other players and find out who the best player truly is.

 ## Features